-Make the simple assumption that the lifestyle you live today is largely due to the fact that the habits you have are by-products of the environment you live in every single day.
+Therefore I say you can make the assumption that the lifestyle you live today is largely due to the fact that the habits you have are by-products of the environment you live in every single day.
 Don’t believe me?
 Give this some thought?

 - You’d like to appreciate life more, however, are surrounded by naggers.
 This rubs off.
 No matter how tough you think you are, if you are consistently surrounded by negativity, you too will be negative.
 It’s the environment you are in.

-The list can go on and on but you get where I eam heading with this, no?
+The list can go on and on, but you get where I am heading with this, no?

-No change in environment regardless of how simple and stupid that change sometimes may mean can often be the difference between success and failure.
+No change in the environment regardless of how simple and stupid that change sometimes may mean, can often be the difference between success and failure.

 3rd Problem: Wanting a result, not a ritual